Elizabethan Religious Settlement: Background

 Elizabeth I inherited a kingdom bitterly divided over matters of religion.
 This division began during the reign of her father, Henry VIII.
-After his wife, Catherine of Aragon, failed to produce a male heir, Henry applied to the pope for an annulment of his marriage.
-When his request was denied, Henry separated the Church of England from the Roman Catholic Church and claimed that he, rather than the pope, was its supreme head on earth.
+After his first wife, Catherine of Aragon, failed to produce a male heir, Henry applied to the pope for an annulment of his marriage.
+When his request was denied, Henry separated the Church of England from the Catholic Church and claimed that he, rather than the pope, was its supreme head on earth.
 Under Elizabeth's half-brother, Edward VI, the Church of England became more explicitly Protestant, projecting a "restrained" Calvinism, in the words of historian Christopher Haigh.

 During Edward's reign, the Church of England preached justification by faith alone as a central teaching, in contrast to the Catholic teaching that the contrite person could cooperate with God towards their salvation by performing good works.
 The doctrines of purgatory, prayer for the dead and the intercession of saints were also rejected during this time.
 The Mass, the central act of Catholic worship, was condemned as idolatry and replaced with a Protestant communion service, a reminder of Christ's crucifixion.
 Christ's Real Presence in the Eucharist was no longer explained by the Catholic doctrine of transubstantiation; instead, the 1552 Book of Common Prayer promoted the Reformed teaching of Christ's spiritual presence.
 The veneration of religious images (icons, roods, statues) and relics were suppressed, and iconoclasm was sanctioned by the government.

 Mary I, Elizabeth's half-sister, became queen in 1553.
 She reversed the religious innovations introduced by her father and brother.
 Under Mary's rule, England returned to the Catholic Church and recognised the pope's authority.
 Mary died in November 1558 without a Catholic heir, leaving the throne to the Protestant Elizabeth.